 The following pages contain an overview of the qualifications and subjects that are available to private candidates, plus details of any special restrictions/conditions:

 Changes to GCSEs, AS and A-levels

 Some qualifications have been reformed since the government introduced new regulations about subject content and assessment.
 You need to make sure that you're studying the correct specification(s).
 You'll find information to help you on our changes to GCSEs, AS and A-levels pages, including timelines.

 The new qualifications are now linear and a single entry code is required for the subject which covers all the components and certification.
 Some subjects have a non-exam assessment (NEA).
 The entering centre is responsible for ALL components.

 In the new qualifications, AS and A-level are two entirely separate qualifications, and the AS doesn't count towards the A-level.
-If you intend to enter for the A-level qualification the is no requirement to sit the AS.
+If you intend to enter for the A-level qualification, there is no requirement to sit the AS.
 All exams and assessments must be completed in the same exam series.

 You can find specifications (syllabuses) and other subject information including past papers and mark schemes, or specimen papers for new qualifications, for individual subjects through our qualifications page.
 As a private candidate, it's up to you to read your subject specifications and to be aware of the requirements.

 If you have any queries about the content of the specifications, please contact the relevant customer support team.

 We don't offer any courses of study, and we can't provide information on courses offered by schools or colleges.

 Each specification has a subject group classification code (sometimes called a discount code) set by the Department for Education (DfE) which describes where it belongs.